Employer Branding

 What is an Employer Journey?

-Now we imagine various job seekers - or ideally have them right there in the workshop - who have just heard about your company and are now making their way to you, which we call the employer journey.
-This is where we usually notice the deficits quite quickly: Yes, the social media could be played a little more often and the content could give a slightly more authentic picture of the company.
-In addition, the video posts are far too rare.
-They could also be placed on the job sub-page.
+We put ourselves in the shoes of job seekers who have just heard about your company and are now on their way to you: How do they experience your employer brand?
+This is where we usually notice the shortcomings quite quickly: social media could be used a little more often and the content could present a slightly more authentic image of the company.
+Video posts are also far too infrequent.
+This gives you concrete approaches for improvements.

 Pictures say more than 1000 words!